mgimond/Spatial_pre2021/_book/05-Pitfalls-to-avoid.md

 ## MAUP

 Continuing with the uniform point distribution from the last section, let's assume that as part of the survey, two variables (v1 and v2) were recorded for each point (symbolized as varying shades of green and reds in the two left-hand maps of Figure  \@ref(fig:v1-and-v2-raw)).
 We might be interested in assessing if the variables v1 and v2 are correlated (i.e. as variable v1 increases in value, does this trigger a monotonic increase or decrease in variable v2?).
-One way to visualize the relationship between two variables is to generate a bivariate scatter plot (left plot of Figure  \@ref(fig:v1-and-v2-raw)).
+One way to visualize the relationship between two variables is to generate a bivariate scatter plot (right plot of Figure  \@ref(fig:v1-and-v2-raw)).

 <div class="figure">
 <img src="img/v1_and_v2_raw.png" alt="Plots of variables v1 and v2 for each individual in the survey.
 The color scheme is sequential with darker colors depicting higher values and lighter colors depicting lower values." width="550" />